A curated list of interactive fiction frameworks, tools, and resources. Created by Yakira Dixon in 2014, currently maintained by Tristano Ajmone.

 The Hugo Interactive Fiction Development System (1995-2006), created by Kent Tessman, is a cross-platform, free and open source (BSD-2-Clause license) programming language and set of tools for authoring and playing Interactive Fiction adventures, supporting images, sound and videos.
 The latest official Hugo release is v3.1.03 (2005).

-Suggested GitHub topics: hugo-if
+Suggested GitHub topics:

 For more information, see also: